-There are primarily two versions of the Akita dog that are most popular- the Japanese Akita and the American Akita.
-Though they share the same name, they do have slight physical and temperamental variances due to different breeding practices.
+There are primarily two versions of the Akita dogs that are most popular in Asia and the rest of the world- the Japanese Akita and the American Akita.
+Though they share the same name, they have slight physical and temperamental variances due to different breeding practices.

-Having a slightly more streamlined appearance, the Japanese Akita Inu has an almost foxlike shaped head.
-Keeping with the head theme, their ears are more forward-positioned than those of the American Akita.
+The Japanese Akita Inu has a slightly more streamlined appearance with an almost foxlike head.
+Keeping with the head theme, their ears are more forward-positioned than the American Akita’s.

 The American Akita is slightly larger than its Japanese relatives.
 They most often stand at about 26 inches at the shoulder and often weigh up to 130 pounds.

-The head of the American Akita doesn’t resemble a fox-like its Japanese cousins but resembles that of a bear.
-They have an overall more bulked-up appearance, and their skin rests looser on their frame than the Japanese.
+The head of the American Akita doesn’t resemble a fox like its Japanese cousins but resembles that of a bear.
+They have a more bulked-up appearance, and their skin rests looser on their frame than the Japanese.

 Akita Price in the US

 Some can go for around $600.00, while others push the $2,000 mark.
-It’s all in the breed’s bloodline, as well as an owner’s intention with the dog.
+It’s all in the breed’s bloodline and an owner’s intention with the dog.
 Some breeders will sell a pup cheaper if you’re willing to sign an agreement to have the dog spayed as soon as it’s physically doable.

 These are just a couple of examples of why pricing may fluctuate, and there are many more.
-Due diligence is going to be necessary if you’re looking for the best pup at the best price.
+Due diligence is necessary if you’re looking for the best pup at the best price.

 The story of Hachi creates a flux of emotion.
-Everything from depressing to admirable, especially for those of us who have had incredibly loyal dogs that have passed away- it really hits home.
+Everything from depressing to admirable, especially for those of us who have had incredibly loyal dogs that have passed away, hits home.

-All that aside, the story of Hachi shows us that there is a side of this breed to fall in love with, being a remarkable testament to the breed’s steadfast loyalty to their loved ones.
-Not just a testament about the breed itself, but a canine staple that thousands of people throughout the years have celebrated in the memory of this one, single dog.
+All that aside, the story of Hachi shows us that this breed has a side to fall in love with, a remarkable testament to the breed’s steadfast loyalty to their loved ones.